developingdina/JobJournal/job_journal_app/README.md

 You can copy and paste the numbers in ```listening``` like this ```127.0.0.1:9393``` or this```localhost:9393``` in the url bar of a new tab.
 All of your changes in your program will reflect in the session.

+## Author
+(c) 2020 Dina Kendle

+## Contributing
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the Contributor Covenant code of conduct.

 ## License
 MIT License